Jesse Wayne Brazel: Remaining years and nephew's role in the Roswell UFO legend

 Brazel married and acquired a small ranch just west of the nearby small city of Lordsburg a couple of years after the killing.
 In his late thirties when his wife died in 1913, he sold the property and disappeared from public record.
 The period and circumstances of his death remain unconfirmed, but word of mouth has indicated that it may have been two years later.
-A little over thirty years later, in early July 1947, his nephew William "Mac" Brazel gained certain fame in the so-called Roswell UFO incident when he allegedly found strange debris on his ranch some 70 miles northwest of Roswell, sparking the claim that a flying saucer crashed on the ranch where Brazel was foreman and that the government subsequently instituted a cover-up.
+A little over thirty years later, in early July 1947, his nephew William "Mac" Brazel gained certain fame in the so-called Roswell UFO incident when he found strange debris on his ranch some 70 miles northwest of Roswell, sparking the claim that a flying saucer crashed on the ranch where Brazel was foreman and that the government subsequently instituted a cover-up.